Afroz Shah

 Afroz Shah is an Indian environmental activist and lawyer from Mumbai.
-He is best known for organizing the world's largest beach clean-up project, which has grown into a movement that has inspired people around the world to clean up their surrounding environment.
+He is best known for organizing the world's largest beach clean-up.
+In 2016, Shah was awarded the United Nations Champion of the Earth title for singlehandedly initiating & leading the clean-up of Mumbai's Versova Beach.

-In 2016, Shah was named by the United Nations as a Champion of the Earth for leading the clean-up of Mumbai's Versova Beach.
 Shah partnered with the Dawoodi Bohra's Turning the Tide campaign to remove plastic from the Mithi river and Dana Pani beach in Mumbai.
 Inspired by Afroz Shah's effort to clean beaches in Mumbai, the United Nations Environment Program launched the Clean Seas campaign globally.
-Afroz Shah has won the CNN Heroes of the Year Award−2019.
+In 2019, Shah was listed as one of CNN's Top 10 Heroes of the Year.